JeremyChabert/ABAP-OO/inheritance/inheritance.md

 Doing inheritance, the behavior of a class is getting more and more specific.

-Rule of :thumbsup: : **A sub-class is a SPECIALIZATION of the behavior and state of the super-class**

-The reverse way is called **GENERALIZATION**.
-As you move to the top, you're moving to a more general behavior and state.
+Rule of :thumbsup: : **A sub-class is a SPECIALIZATION of the behavior and state of the super-class** The reverse way is called **GENERALIZATION**.
+As you move to the top, you're moving to a more generic behavior and state.

 Rule of :thumbsup: in SAP: **There a no multiple inheritance**.
 A sub-class cannot inherit from 2 classes directly.